ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-iam-role-conflict.md

 {: #troubleshoot-iam-role-conflict}
 {: troubleshoot}

-The iam custom roles with the same names and policies already exist in the {{site.data.keyword.cloud_notm}} account.
+The iam custom roles with the same names and policies exist in the {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

-The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with the following error message in the schematics logs:
+The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with a similar error message in the schematics logs:
 {: tsSymptoms}

 ```log